NVIDIA/cloud-native-docs/index.rst

 NVIDIA Cloud Native Technologies
 ================================
-Run GPU accelerated containers using Docker and Kubernetes.
+This documentation repository contains the product documentation for the NVIDIA Container Toolkit (``nvidia-docker2``), the NVIDIA GPU Operator and the NVIDIA Device Plugin for Kubernetes.

 .. toctree::
    :hidden: